Vaginal examination post pic

 Cervix

-Examine the cervix to assess:
+Examine the surface of the cervix to assess:

 • Position (e.g. anterior or posterior)